Olshansk/docusaurus-plugin-chat-page/README.md

         // Performance optimization
         embeddingCache: {
-          enabled: true,
-          strategy: "hash", // Use "manual" for CI/CD },
+          mode: "auto", // Use "use" for CI/CD with pre-generated cache },
       },
     ],